-- Your Zen garden should merge into the rest of the garden and the surrounding landscape.
-You want it to look as though your garden is flowing from the Zen garden to the rest of the garden.
-This will help you to feel a sense of oneness when you meditate in your garden.
+Whether indoors or outdoors, your Zen garden should blend in with the rest of the space so that I looks natural.
+You want it to look as though your garden is flowing from the Zen garden to the rest of the garden or house.
+This will help you to feel a sense of oneness when you meditate on it.

 Making Your Zen Garden

 Whether your Zen garden is outside or inside you will want to get the space set ready for the sand and rocks.